|Origins||Annexed in 1889|

 The “Black Belt” part in Grand Boulevard became even more dilapidated as several run down houses and burned out apartment buildings lined this State Street strip between Pershing Road to 51st Street since the 1920s, now they were in an even worse state of existence in the 1950s.

-In the year 1960 the Chicago Housing Authority had a plan to deal with this horrific strip on and near State Street and that was to build the largest public housing projects in the country called the Robert Taylor Homes that would stretch all through the black belt from Pershing Road to 51st Street and Federal Street to State Street, then it would extend into the Washington Park neighborhood from 51 Street to 54th Street from Federal to State.
+In the year 1960 the Chicago Housing Authority had a plan to deal with this horrific black belt strip on and near State Street and that was to build the largest public housing projects in the country called the Robert Taylor Homes that would stretch all through the black belt from Pershing Road to 51st Street and Federal Street to State Street, then it would extend into the Washington Park neighborhood from 51 Street to 54th Street from Federal to State.
 These projects were completed in 1962 and the construction of another project complex started that year called the Washington Park Homes from 44th Street to 45th Street and Cottage Grove Avenue to Evans Street, these were completed in 1964.
+The first major street gang to move into the Robert Taylor projects were the Egyptian Cobras that took over 45th and State buildings and were in the cluster of buildings in washington Park on 53rd and State.

-The 1960s buildup of the projects seemed to help the community at first as the black families that lived there at first experienced better living conditions than they did in the 19th century dilapidated homes they lived in, in the black belt; however, street gangs that migrated from other neighborhoods like the Egyptian Cobras, Black P Stones and Black Disciples took control of these projects and began selling drugs in them, soon crime became a problem.
+The 1960s buildup of the projects seemed to help the community at first as the black families that lived there at first experienced better living conditions than they did in the 19th century dilapidated homes they lived in, in the black belt; however, crime soon became an issue in the Robert Taylors and Washington Park homes.
+The Black Disciples and Del Vikings moved into these buildings by the later 1960s and clashed with the Egyptian Cobras.

 By the 1970s the neighborhood completely fell apart as the CHA and Chicago police stopped taking care of the projects, street gangs, drugs and crime ran the projects.
 Disinvestment and redlining also killed off any chance of this neighborhood bouncing back and cut off opportunities for residents to advance in life.